 I’m sure if I thought about someone critiquing my kitchen cupboards or decor, I’d feel a bit weird, but I don’t dwell on that stuff.
 I don’t have a questionable dungeon, I’m not a serial killer, and the odds of there being anything in my house that would scandalise anyone is remote.

+Because this is home exchanging, not Airbnb, you can leave most of your stuff where it is during an exchange.
+If you haver kids, especially, your guests will probably be grateful of toys and books, and a well stocked video library.
 After a few exchanges, we’ve got into a nice routine when it comes to preparing to host a family in our house.

 What if something goes wrong?